neuronsimulator/nrn/neuron/stdrun/pointman.rst

 PointManager
 ~~~~~~~~~~~~

-Starts a general purpose :func:`PointProcessManager` for specifying a
+Starts a general purpose :ref:`pointprocessmanager` for specifying a
 location and defining what kind of point process should exist
 there.
 Any number of these managers can exist simultaneously.
 It is more general than the Electrode below in the sense that